 Many new firms believe the trade will stock any new offering for a slightly higher margin.
 This is a fallacy.
 Trade partners know their store space is limited and take a long time before deciding on whether to invest in a new product.

-Our partners look beyond the margin and focus on the brand in question, potential ease of conducting business and whether it will appeal to the end consumer.
+Trade partners look beyond the margin and focus on the brand in question, potential ease of conducting business and whether it will appeal to the end consumer.
 The margin is always important, but secondary off-take and stock availability is equally critical while partners evaluate a new retail launch.

 - Eg. An established bio-tech company wanted to launch a new line of personal care products.
 While the founder was willing to offer a generous margin to compliment his wide range, he was unable to appoint a reputed distributor.
 Our interactions revealed this was because his offering lacked packaging visual appeal and a well planned POP support campaign.
 Trade partners were sceptical of secondary off-take due to low tempt appeal in a competitive environment.
 Hence high margin alone does not guarantee success.